Newbury Park tube station: Step-free access

 In 2009, because of financial constraints, TfL decided to stop work on a project to provide step-free access at Newbury Park and five other stations, on the grounds that these are relatively quiet stations and some are already one or two stops away from an existing step-free station. £4.6 million was spent on Newbury Park before the project was halted.
 In 2017, as part of the Mayor of London's plan to increase the number of step-free stations, work recommenced on the project to install a lift to both platforms, with the project scheduled for completion in spring 2019.
 The lifts' installation works were completed ahead of schedule and became operational in November 2018.

 Services and connections

 Services

 Looking south from the bridge above King George Avenue, with a Central line train parked at the siding.

 Looking south from Eastern Avenue towards the former alignment leading to Ilford, with the current alignment diverging either side and burrowing underground which heads westwards to Gants Hill and the city.

-Newbury Park station is on the Hainault loop of the Central line between Gants Hill and Barkingside.
+Newbury Park station is on the Hainault loop of the Central line in London fare zone 4.
+It is between Gants Hill and Barkingside.
 Train frequencies vary throughout the day but generally run every 5 minutes westbound between 05:20 and 23:54 and eastbound between 06:28 and 01:05.

 Trains generally run between Hainault and Ealing Broadway, although during service disruptions, trains can also run to West Ruislip.
 The typical off-peak service, in trains per hour as of 2018 is: